dafitius/simple-media-browser/README.md

 <img src="screenshots/favorites_list.png" alt="Favorites list" width="250"/>

-> The favorites page is a dedicated section where you can manage and view their favorite movies and media content.
+> The favorites page is a dedicated section where you can manage and view your favorite movies and media content.

 ## OMDB API Key